Free Rider Penalty

 - Employer does not offer any coverage

-One penalty applies if the employer does not offer health coverage to at least 95% of full-time employees (and their children up to age 26) and at least one full-time employee (30+ hours per week) qualifies to receive a premium tax credit to purchase coverage through an Exchange.
-(Employees with household income of up to 400% of the Federal Poverty Level are eligible for a premium tax credit.)
+One penalty applies if the employer does not offer health coverage to at least 95% of full-time employees (30+ hours per week or 130 hours per month) and their dependent children to age 26 and at least one full-time employee qualifies to receive a premium tax credit to purchase coverage through an Exchange.
+(Certain employees with household income of up to 400% of the Federal Poverty Level are eligible for a premium tax credit.)
 This monthly penalty is 1/12 times $2,000 times the number of full-time employees.
 The first 30 employees are excluded from the calculation of the penalty.

 - Employer's coverage is "inadequate" or "unaffordable"

-A penalty applies if the employer does offer health coverage to full-time employees (30+ hours per week) and their dependents, but the coverage is either inadequate or unaffordable and at least one full-time employee qualifies to receive a premium tax credit to purchase coverage through an Exchange.
+A penalty applies if the employer does offer health coverage to full-time employees (30+ hours per week or 130 hours per month) and their dependent children to age 26, but the coverage is either inadequate or unaffordable and one or more full-time employees qualifies to receive a premium tax credit to purchase coverage through an Exchange.
 Coverage is considered inadequate if the plan pays less than 60% of the allowable costs covered by the plan.
-Coverage is considered unaffordable if the premium contribution to participate in the employer's plan costs the employee more than 9.5% of household income.
+Coverage is considered unaffordable if the premium contribution to participate in employee-only coverage in at least one plan option offered by the employer costs the employee more than 9.5% of household income.
 This monthly penalty is 1/12 times $3,000 times the number of full-time employees receiving a premium tax credit, capped at the maximum penalty the employer would pay if it did not offer coverage.

 Free Rider Penalty Hot Topics & FAQs